Hypercubers/hypercubing.xyz/docs/faq.md

 ??? question "What are the speedsolving records for 4D puzzles?"

-    See the {% include hypercubing_pb_leaderboard.html %}.
+    See the [leaderboards](leaderboards.md).
 To get on the leaderboard, submit a video of your solve to [this form](https://forms.gle/Y7Vpi3pb8989Ay8W8).

 ??? question "Why not use speedrun.com?"